 DShot Update Rates¶

 On certain ESCs DShot commands are supported.
-These allow functions such as ESC LEDs, beeps and motor direction to be manipulated by the flight controller.
+These allow functions such as ESC LEDs, beeps and motor direction to be manipulated by the autopilot.
 In order to use DShot commands:

 set SERVO_DSHOT_ESC = 1 (BLHeli32/BLHeli_S/Kiss)